 It is impossible to separate the layers of polycarbonate when fused.
 Which is one of the reasons why polycarbonate is so secure: the intertwined layers of plastic make it virtually impossible to swap document information or photos without completely destroying the document and making it useless.

 The layered structure is also ideally suited to the deployment of security features which can be safely located and protected within a genuine polycarbonate ID.
 The Swiss id card was one of the first ID (also used as a travel document) using polycarbonate.
 The UK passport is the latest document to integrate polycarbonate for its new 2019 edition as recently announced in April 2018.

 This transparent material discovered and patented by Bayer in 1953 has interesting optical properties, is very flexible, and has a very good impact and heat resistance with an overall great durability.

-Superior to other plastics or composite materials, these unique properties allow for the production of long lifespan ID documents.
+Superior to other plastics, composite materials or costly metal and alloy reserved to high-end metal credit cards, these unique properties allow for the production of long lifespan ID documents.

 And no surprise this material is also used to make… bulletproof glass.

 Let's see why polycarbonate is a perfect match for security features.

 This is the so-called 1-block concept: all features, secure element and ID document holder data are integrated in such a way that